TheWidlarzGroup/react-native-video/README.md

 * **playready**
 * **cenc**

-`drmUrl` Which is the license server URL
+`drmUrl` Which is the license server URL.

 `drmHeader` Which are the DRM custom headers.

 Platforms: Android ExoPlayer